Competition

 expert witness means a person who appears to the Court to possess the

-or her evidence relates.
+evidence relates.[82]

 49 Presumptions